-My work has appeared or is forthcoming in the American Historical Review, the Hispanic American Historical Review, The Americas, and the Journal of Urban History.
+My work has appeared in the American Historical Review, the Hispanic American Historical Review, The Americas, and the Journal of Urban History.
 I have written for the public in The Washington Post and ReVista: The Harvard Review of Latin America.
-My research has been supported by the Leverhulme Trust through the British Academy/Leverhulme Small Research Grants Scheme, a Fulbright-Hays DDRA Fellowship, the Tinker Foundation, the Modern Endangered Archive Program, and a John Fell OUP Fund Grant from Oxford University, among others.
+My research has been supported by a British Academy/Leverhulme Small Research Grants Scheme, a Fulbright-Hays DDRA Fellowship, the Tinker Foundation, the Modern Endangered Archive Program, and a John Fell OUP Fund Grant from Oxford University, among others.
+Alongside my published scholarship, I have developed a broad portfolio of digital and public humanities projects, especially in collaborative archiving and digitization and spatial analysis, including GIS and Urban Intermedia.

 Current book project